popgemy/remarkable-owl/content/pages/pricing.md

           Here we accept only trx and bnb and coda, when u have pay by bnb you get 20% discount and by coda you get 40% discount.

-      - question: Aliquam eget purus ante?
+      - question: Are all these services included in the discount?
         answer: >-
           Nunc sollicitudin libero tincidunt felis pretium, consectetur aliquam eros placerat.
 Sed neque neque, bibendum a pulvinar id, pellentesque